gdcodes/HapticLock/README.md

 HapticLock is a novel, eyes-free mobile authentication system, which uses haptic cues based on Morse code to guide non-visual PIN entry.

-This project involves extending the audio-assisted scroll input method explored by Chen *et al.* [[1]](#1) and investigating the use of haptic cues, instead of audio, to support the interaction.
-The scroll input method for PIN entry offers resistance to smudge and thermal attacks as the trace of vertical swipe gestures will overlap and change as the user scrolls (e.g., scrolling too quickly and then reversing back) making the resulting marks and heat traces difficult to decipher [[2]](#2).
+HapticLock was created for a MSci research project titled: 'HapticLock: Evaluating Eyes-free Authentication Resistant to Shoulder Surfing'.
+The project involved extending the audio-assisted scroll input method explored by Chen *et al.* [[1]](#1) and investigating the use of haptic cues, instead of audio, to support non-visual PIN entry.

+The usability and security of HapticLock was evaluated in three user studies.
+Findings show that HapticLock is resistant to video-based shoulder surfing attacks when the device is held in the user’s pocket and provides sufficient protection when the screen is unobscured and the authentication process begins at a random number.
+In addition, while HapticLock requires more time for authentication compared to traditional PIN entry, results show that it has a low error rate and users would use it when in the presence of potential observers or when accessing private information.

+If you would like to know more about the research or have other enquires, please send an email to [hapticpatternlock@gmail.com](mailto:hapticpatternlock@gmail.com).

 ## Local Deployment